lyarinet/mktorrent-auto-seed/README.md

 ```sh
 > create-torrent-movies
 ```
-and enter your torrent files created and move to watch directory auto
+and enter your torrent files created and move to watch directory auto seed